 What matters to you may be very different than what matters to someone else.
 Embracing our unique personalities and differences is freeing because we can stop comparing ourselves to others and care for our weary souls in the best ways possible.

 Filling Your Cup

-Knowing I’m not the only woman to walk through this valley, I know many of you also want to learn how to truly care for yourselves to so I’ve been working on a brand new project called Fill Your Cup.
+Knowing I’m not the only woman to walk through this valley, I know many of you also want to learn how to truly care for yourselves to so I’ve created Fill Your Cup.